Out-of-Time-Ordered Crystals and Fragmentation

 The larger the separation the more frequencies come into the bound showing that it is indeed a OTO crystal according to our definition.
 As numerically observed in \cite{Dominik}, despite localization, the OTOC becomes finite for finite $|x-y|$.
+Note the difference to MBL that does not have persistent OTOC oscillations because of dephasing of l-bits \cite{Fan_2017}.
 To see how fast the bound saturates in Fig.~\ref{fig2}~$b)$ we compare the spectral OTOC bound coming from various $M$ for $y-x=1$.
 As $M$ is increased, the corresponding dynamical symmetries $A^{(M)}_{nm}(x)$ become less local and have lower overlap with local operators.

-Moreover, more frequencies come into the dynamics, which become exponentially more dense and incommensurate (as seen in the inset of Fig.~\ref{fig2}~$b$), as expected due to the exponential growth of dimension of $H^{(M)}$.
+More frequencies come into the dynamics, which become exponentially more dense and incommensurate (as seen in the inset of Fig.~\ref{fig2}~$b$), as expected due to the exponential growth of dimension of $H^{(M)}$.
 This leads to eigenstate dephasing \cite{eigenstatedephasing}, i.e. destructive interference, indicating that only a few $M$ are sufficient to saturate the bound.
-This also explains the numerical observation of \cite{Dominik} why the smallest subspaces contribute so signficantly to the OTOC in particular in the long-time limit: the bound presented here is by construction an infinite time average.
-The model is even more stable than general OTO crystals because the only local perturbations that can break $A^{(M)}_{nm}$ are those that break the local reflection symmetry $R_x$.
+This also explains the numerical observation of \cite{Dominik} that the smallest subspaces contribute signficantly to the OTOC in particular in the long-time limit: the bound presented here is by construction an infinite time average.
+The model is even more stable than OTO crystals generally because the only local perturbations that can break $A^{(M)}_{nm}$ are those that break the local reflection symmetry $R_x$.
 The OTO crystal is thus further protected by this symmetry.